 Note: The source code for Bika Open Source LIMS 3 might actually be older than the source control history can reveal.
 Many new projects begin by incorporating a large amount of source code from existing, older projects.
 You might be able to tell whether this is the case by looking for a rapid rise in the amount of code early in the project's history.

-Over the past twelve months, 9 developers contributed to Bika Open Source LIMS 3.
-This project has a relatively large team, in the top 10% of all project teams on Open Hub.
+Over the past twelve months, 5 developers contributed to Bika Open Source LIMS 3.
+This is an average size team compared to all projects on Open Hub.

 Over the last twelve months, Bika Open Source LIMS 3 has seen a substantial decrease in development activity.
 This could mean many things.
 It may be a warning sign that interest in this project is waning, or it may indicate a maturing code base that requires fewer fixes and changes.
 It is also possible that development on this project has moved to a new source control repository somewhere else.